Great Middle Eastern restaurants in Montréal

 I am of Lebanese origin and when I crave a taste of home, I turn to any of these Middle Eastern restaurants for a trip down my culinary memory lane.

 I really can’t pick a favourite dish at this Mile End address.
-Set in a funky yet simple decor complete with brick wall and cozy accent lights, Kazamaza is a vibrant restaurant serving traditional mezes as well as mains and grilled meats.
+Set in a funky yet simple decor complete with brick wall and cozy accent lights, KazaMaza is a vibrant restaurant serving traditional mezes as well as mains and grilled meats.
 Try their cherry kebabs or any of their lamb shank specialties.

 Zyara